Preet Kaur Gill MP - My Weekly Update - 10th April 2026

 Read more here: Surge in neighbourhood police in communities fighting crime - GOV.UK

-In Birmingham, thanks to my successful campaign working with Al Carns MP for Selly Oak, we have secured neighbourhood police officers for every ward in the city.
+In Birmingham, thanks to my successful campaign working with Al Carns MP for Selly Oak, we have secured neighbourhood police officers for every ward in the city and two each in our area.

 Millions get extended rights through Employment Rights Act